otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-node-js-rest-api-1.md

 export default router // You do not need to enclose router in curly braces
 ```

-## Entry Point
+## Entry point

-`app.js` is the **REST API's** entry point.
+In the root directory, create a new file called `app.js`.
+It is your **REST API's** entry point.
 Open a terminal and run the following command:

 ```bash
 node app.js
 ```

 Nothing happened.
 Why?
-Well...it is because `app.js` is empty.
+It is because `app.js` is empty.

 You need to add the following: